SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/04-Essay-Main-Body-Writing-Task-2.md

 ---

 ### Introduction (T-T-P)
-Social media plays a pivotal role in fast, reliable communication.
-However, young people nowadays are pretty much into these social networks.
+Social media plays a pivotal role in fast, reliable communication.</span> However, young people nowadays are pretty much into these social networks.
 This is why some individuals believe it’s recommended to restrict these networks.
 In my opinion, I completely disagree with this statement, and I will discuss the possible reasons for my views.

 ---